Microsoft Pragmatic Rust Guidelines with Claude

 0. Prerequisites

-In the folowing I suppose:
+In the following I suppose:

 - Windows 11